megamaced/spotify-easyrpm/README.md

  ### News

+  * 16/12/20 - We got accepted into the upcoming openSUSE Leap 15.3 oss repo!
   * 13/09/19 - We got accepted into openSUSE:Factory!
 We are now in the official Tumbleweed oss repo
   * 08/05/19 - We got accepted into multimedia:apps repo on the Open Build Service!
 I'm using their one click install links below where possible